scottgal/mostlylucid.dse/code_evolver/SIGNALR_COMPLETE_SUMMARY.md

 ## ✅ COMPLETE - Ready to Use!

-You now have a complete SignalR training integration system for Code Evolver.
+You now have a complete SignalR training integration system for mostlylucid DiSE.

 ## What Was Created